Virgin Media packages your rights

 Currently the best programme on tv.
 A spokesperson for @TaskmasterUnoff (the Twitter account set up by the makers of the programme before the official account was set up by UKTV/DAVE) said “4 million customers have the bundle so that’s 4 million potential viewers down.”

-Virgin Media comment
+Virgin Media comment on their package fiasco